 All enrolled students must:

-- Provide their own transportation to and from the campus.
+- Provide their own transportation to and from campus

-- Have own cell phone upon entering the program, so Next Steps at Vanderbilt staff can maintain contact.
+- Have own cell phone upon entering the program to aid in maintaining contact with Next Steps at Vanderbilt staff

 - An intellectual disability can be documented by (a) showing prior eligibility for special education services under IDEA as a student with an intellectual disability, (b) by providing an evaluation and diagnosis of an intellectual disability from a psychologist or other qualified professional, or (c) by having record from a government agency (e.g., Social Security Administration, vocational rehabilitation, school) that identifies the intellectual disability.